McDonald's Funny Fry Friends Happy Meal Toys (1988). Fry Guys Over Five Guys!

 Here's a McNugget of trivia: In 1992, four of the eight Funny Fry Friends would be released by McDonald's in Australia, at a price point of "down under" a dollar.
 (Sorry.)
 ZZZs would be renamed Snoozy, which I think sounds better.

 Thanks go to my wife and fellow '80s baby Adrienne for her help with the Fry Guy photography.
 You're the best, hon!
-While that wraps it up for the Funny Fry Friends, you've just begun to drain the Retro Injection McDonald's grease vat:
+That wraps it up for the Funny Fry Friends, or as my friend Luke calls them, "pathogens with legs."
+But you've just begun to drain the Retro Injection McDonald's grease vat:

 Consume our retrospective of the McDLT, featuring a cameo from Seinfeld's Jason Alexander.